Chatnik

 "Chatnik" uses files of the host Operating System (OS) to maintain persistent interaction with multiple LLM chat objects.

-"Chatnik" simply moves the LLM-chat objects interaction system of the Raku package "Jupyter::Chatbook" into a UNIX-like OS terminal interaction.
+"Chatnik" can be seen as a package that "moves" the LLM-chat objects interaction system of the Raku package "Jupyter::Chatbook", [AAp3],

 (I.e. an OS shell is used instead of a Jupyter notebook.)